 The Chapel of the Princes

-The octagonal Chapel of the Princes is a great, shining jewel encrusted inside semi-precious stones.
+The octagonal Chapel of the Princes is a great, shining jewel encrusted inside semi-precious stones conceived to celebrate the power of the Medici dynasty, which had successfully ruled Florence for several centuries.
 With its stately and exterior white marble stone and with its large dome covered in red brick, it is recognized in the city for its impressive size, inferior only to that of Brunelleschi.

 The chapel was an idea formulated by Cosimo I but put into effect by his successor Ferdinando I de’ Medici.
 It was designed by Matteo Nigetti, following sketches tendered for an informal competition take took place in 1602 by Don Giovanni de’ Medici, the natural son of Cosimo I, Grand Duke of Tuscany.
 The sketches were Bernardo Buontalenti executed the work.